Keonapang/RovHer/README.md

 <!-- ABOUT -->
 ## About

 Predicting **rare variants** (RVs; MAF < 1%) that influence complex disease risk is a significant challenge.
-We introduce RovHer (RV heritability-optimized scores), an unbiased, scalable method that scores missense RVs based on their probability of functional effect.
-RovHer employs the [Multivariate Adaptive Regression Splines](https://CRAN.R-project.org/package=earth) [1] model to integrate feature annotations with [Genebass](https://app.genebass.org/) [2] exome-wide association study (ExWAS) summary statistics of height.
-Specifically, it is trained on the per-variant **false discovery rate**, a surrogate measure for the likelihood of variant functionality.
+We introduce **RovHer** (RV heritability-optimized scores), an unbiased, scalable method that scores missense RVs based on their probability of functional effect.
+RovHer employs the [Multivariate Adaptive Regression Splines](https://CRAN.R-project.org/package=earth) [1] model to integrate feature annotations with [Genebass](https://app.genebass.org/) [2] exome-wide association study (ExWAS) summary statistics of height, which serves as the training trait.
+The dependent variable for training is the per-variant **false discovery rate**, a surrogate measure for the likelihood of variant functionality.

 **Performance**:
-RovHer scores are trait-agnostic.
-The model prioritizes RVs based on maximizing the proportion genome-wide phenotypic variance explained, which are variants that more likely functional and disease-relevant [3].
+* prioritizes RVs that explain the largest proportion of genome-wide phenotypic variance, which are variants that more likely functional and disease-relevant [3]

 **Usage**:
+* scores are trait-agnostic (i.e. not tied to a specific disease or phenotype)
-While RovHer scores were generated on all autosomal rare variants, our analyses show that the scores are optimized for rare missense variants.
-Compared to loss-of-function, missense variants were significnatly enriched in rare variant heritability across 21 quantitative traits tested in the Uk Biobank.
+* while RovHer scores were generated for *all* RVs, they are optimized for missense RVs, which were shown to be significantly enriched in RV heritability across 21 quantitative traits tested in the Uk Biobank.

 ![Workflow Overview](RovHer%20workflow.png)
-*An overview of the development and application of the RovHer algorithm.*
+*An overview of the development and application of RovHer.*

 # Getting started
 ### Hardware
-RovHer can generate variant-level predictions on major operating systems, including GNU/Linux, macOS, and Windows.
+RovHer can generate predictions on major operating systems, including GNU/Linux, macOS, and Windows.
 For biobank-scale analyses, we recommend Unix-based hardware with a minimum of 100GB RAM.

 ### Software dependencies
 R packages data.table, tidyverse, and dplyr.